NY Health Access About Us | Contact Us Empire Justice Center Legal Aid Society NYLAG WNYLC

 • This supplement collects information about the applicant's current resources and past resources (for nursing home coverage).

-All local districts in New York State are required to accept the revised DOH-4220 for non-MAGI Medicaid applicants (Aged 65+, Blind, Disabled) (including for coverage of long-term care services), Medicare Savings Program, the Medicaid Buy-In Program for Working People with Disabilities.
-Districts must also continue to accept the LDSS-2921, although it only makes sense to use this when someone is applying for both Medicaid and some other public benefit covered by the Common Application, such as the income benefits such as Safety Net Assistance.
+All local districts in New York State are required to accept the revised DOH-4220 for non-MAGI Medicaid applicants (Aged 65+, Blind, Disabled) (including for coverage of long-term care services both in the community and in a Nursing Home, Medicare Savings Program, the Medicaid Buy-In Program for Working People with Disabilities.
+But it must be submitted with the Supplement A form.

 DO NOT USE THE DOH-4220 FOR: